-As previously elaborated, far from merely adopting or incorporating federal statutes without change, the proposed rule not only changes the definition of HCSM by imposing new, unauthorized requirement, but actually creates conflicts between such statutes and regulations.
+As elaborated further above, far from merely adopting or incorporating federal statutes without change, the proposed rule actually creates conflicts between such statutes and regulations.
 Additionally, OIC can point to no statutory language "explicitly and specifically" dictating that these new rules be issued.
-In fact, just the opposite is true: the Washington legislature gave OIC specific a interpretive instruction that, for purposes of the safe harbor, the definition of HCSM must be the "same" as the definition of HCSM under federal law, including both statute and regulation.
+In fact, just the opposite is true: the Washington legislature gave OIC specific interpretive instruction for purposes of the safe harbor, the definition of HCSM must be the "same" as the definition of HCSM under federal law, including both statute and regulation.
 Therefore, OIC must withdraw the rule and develop a cost-benefit analysis in accordance with RCW 34.05.328(1)(c) and (d).

-&lt;sup>6 RCW 48.43.009 states "For purposes of this section, 'health care sharing ministry' has the same meaning as in 26 U.S.C.
+&lt;sup>15 RCW 48.43.009 states "For purposes of this section, 'health care sharing ministry' has the same meaning as in 26 U.S.C.
 Sec.
 5000A" [emphasis added].

-&lt;sup>7 As further discussed below, examples include the proposed definition of "predecessor" in proposed WAC 284-43-8210(10) and "share medical expenses" in proposed WAC 284-43-8210(11).
+&lt;sup>16 As further discussed below, examples include the proposed definition of "predecessor" in proposed WAC 284-43-8210(10) and "share medical expenses" in proposed WAC 284-43-8210(11).